What Can I Expect When Starting ERP Therapy For OCD?

 Information Gathering And Assessment

 Our first few sessions will be focused on getting to know you and understanding what you’re going through.
-I will ask about your history, background, symptoms, and symptom interference with your daily living.
+I will ask about your history, background, symptoms, and interference with daily living.
 I will also assess for safety issues and suicidality.
-As an OCD specialist, I am trained to distinguish between true suicidality and Suicidal OCD, which is a common OCD subtype.
-Depending on your experience, we may come up with a safety/crisis management plan that will be easily accessible to you during intense moments.
+Depending on what you’re experiencing, we may develop a safety/crisis management plan that will be easily accessible to you during intense moments.

 A good assessment is important to obtain an accurate diagnosis and for treatment planning.
-I will often use the guidance of a diagnostic tool called the Diagnostic Interview for Anxiety, Mood, and OCD and Related Neuropsychiatric Disorders (DIAMOND) to help in this assessment phase.
-I like to keep sessions conversational so it doesn’t feel like you’re just answering questions the entire time.
+I will use the guidance of screeners and diagnostic tools to help in this assessment phase.
+I like to keep sessions conversational, so it doesn’t feel like you’re just answering questions the entire time.
 But I also keep it balanced to ensure that I cover what I need on my end.
-I may interject with a follow-up to something important that you said or to keep us on track.
-I will provide you with your diagnosis (or diagnoses if it is the case that you meet criteria for something other than or in addition to OCD), answer questions you may have, and provide you with education and helpful resources.
+I may interject with a follow-up to something important that you said.
+I will provide you with your diagnosis (or diagnoses if you meet criteria for something other than or in addition to OCD), answer questions you may have, and provide education and helpful resources.
 I will also instruct you on self-monitoring symptoms to increase awareness around triggers and compulsions.
 I will ask that you keep a self-monitoring log as we move closer to starting treatment.
 Self-awareness is an essential part of treatment and making change.

 OCD Measures